Implications Of A Head-On Collision

 What Are Common Injuries In Head-On Collisions?

 The sheer force of impact in a head-on crash can cause devastating or, in many cases, fatal injuries.
 This is true even when safety features such as air bags and seat belts operate properly.
 At Englander Peebles, we often work with victims of head-on crashes who have suffered harm such as:

 - Burns (due to an explosion or friction)

 In most cases, head-on crash victims require extensive medical care, including surgery and hospitalization.
 They may also need ongoing medication and rehabilitation.
 Many victims are left with permanent disabilities that prevent them from returning to work and enjoying life as they did before the crash.
 Our car accident attorneys in Fort Lauderdale are committed to pursuing maximum compensation for these victims and their families.

-The attorneys of Englander Peebles will launch an immediate investigation of the head-on collision that caused your injuries or the loss of your loved one.
-Because of our experience with car accident investigations, we know how to collect and analyze evidence which shows why the accident happened and who should be held responsible for it.
+The attorneys at Englander Peebles will launch an immediate investigation of the head-on collision that caused your injuries or the loss of your loved one.
+Because of our experience with car accident investigations, we know how to collect and analyze evidence that shows why the accident happened and who should be held responsible for it.

 If a negligent driver caused a head-on collision that left you with serious injuries or the loss of a loved one, you can count on Englander Peebles to provide the aggressive legal representation that you need.
 We will fight for the maximum amount in your case, and we will charge you nothing unless we recover compensation for you.
-To learn more, call or reach us online today.
+To learn more in a free consultation, call us at 954-928-9909 or reach us online today.